-Join Chris Converse for an in-depth discussion in this video Adding a banner and artwork, part of Learn Sketch: The Basics.
+Join Chris Converse for an in-depth discussion in this video Adding a banner and artwork, part of Sketch Essential Training: The Basics (2015).

 - First I want to start working on the large screen.…Let's come over here to the tool bar.…Let's click on the plus sign next to the zoom tool.…Press the spacebar, let me move the large art board…into the center.…This is our largest screen here.…The first thing I want to do is bring in…our featured background graphic.…I also want to draw a rectangle…so we can clip the shape into the size…that we want the heading area to be.…First let's come over to the Insert menu.…You can use the insert button here on the tool bar…or the menus at the top.…